randomwalk94/academic-kickstart/content/post/deep_learning_papers.md

 3. Papers that are important, but failed to be included in the list, will be listed in *More than Top 100* section.
 4. Please refer to *New Papers* and *Old Papers* sections for the papers published in recent 6 months or before 2012.

-*(Citation criteria)*

-- **<6 months**
-- **2016**

-Please note that we prefer seminal deep learning papers that can be applied to various researches rather than application papers.
-For that reason, some papers that meet the criteria may not be accepted while others can be.
-It depends on the impact of the paper, applicability to other researches scarcity of the research domain, and so on.

 ## Contents
 <!-- TOC -->